How aquamarine inclusions happen

 However, even aquamarine is not 100% infallible.
 Sometimes, the gemstone is exposed to gasses, liquids, and/or metals during formation, which results in inclusions.
+Inclusions are unique and interesting features of a gemstone.
 Many gemstones often do end up with a few inclusions, which jewelry crafters work hard to remove or reduce with cutting and treating the stones.
 If you see a piece of aquamarine that is cloudy or darker than normal, that means that it has many inclusions, and is usually not highly desirable.
 Again, though, because of the transparency of aquamarine, such major flaws will easily be noticeable and visible.

 Popular Cuts of Aquamarine

 Every gemstone has specific cuts that suit its unique characteristics.
 In most cases, there is more than one cut that “flatters” each stone.
 The cut of a gemstone is usually named after the way it is shaped, though there are some that have names related to other characteristics, or after whoever discovered the cut.
 Each cut falls into categories: brilliant, step, mixed, etc. They are classified into one of the categories based on the shape of the facets.
 For example, the two most popular cuts for this precious gem are round and emerald, which are brilliant cut and step cut, respectively.